phl0/MKU2424B-Dashboard/README.md

 * node-red-dashboard
 * node-red-node-serialport

+## Versions

+* v0.1 Initial release
+* v0.2 Added reading of ext ref to trigger.
+Added LO and FW version trigger to power and LO buttons.

 ## Contributing

 Contributors are welcome to file a pull request against the dev branch of this repository.